 How to help your felines stay clean without causing harm to them—or you.

 The reality of being an ailurophile is that sometimes you have to bathe your cat; and the hard truth is that most felines don’t like being in water.
+That fact alone should give you real respect for pet groomers!

 For the most part, cats are pretty good at keeping themselves neat and tidy.
 Being super flexible, they can reach almost any spot, and don’t like to be covered in dirt or grease.
 However, they will occasionally get into something that even they can’t handle.
 Here are few reasons why you might need to help your cat out, along with how to do so without causing too much stress to either of you.